gabinsane/multimodal-vae-comparison/docs/source/tutorials/addmodel.rst

     def forward(self, inputs, K=1):
         """
-        Forward pass that takes input data and outputs a dict iwth  posteriors, reconstructions and latent samples
+        Forward pass that takes input data and outputs a dict with  posteriors, reconstructions and latent samples
         :param inputs: input data, a dict of modalities where missing modalities are replaced with None
         :type inputs: dict
         :param K: sample K samples from the posterior